Aquatic Therapy is a powerful tool for rehabilitation of disabled individuals seeking functional therapy.

 Aquatic Therapy, also known as aqua therapy or water therapy, is an ideal treatment for some disabled individuals, as the therapy uses water’s natural characteristics — providing a powerful workout while cushioning the body against excess strain.
 It fosters a safer exercise environment — thus making clients feel more at ease during exercises they could not normally attempt during a land therapy session.

 The buoyancy of water diminishes the impact of physical movement on the joints, causing less stress on the body overall.
 In addition, the surrounding water creates hydrostatic pressure, helping blood circulate throughout the body.
 Lastly, the water creates resistance which helps increase muscular strength and cardiovascular endurance.

-Land therapy does not share water therapy’s advantages of working within a liquid environment.
+Functional exercise therapy does not share water therapy’s advantages of working within a liquid environment.
 However, aquatic therapy is not ideal for every individual — we work with clients to develop a customized therapy program to ensure they are completely comfortable in the water.

 Of note, more and more physicians are now recommending aquatic therapy for post-surgery and post-injury recovery as it enables an increased rate of recovery while mitigating strain on injured areas.
 In addition, physicians note it reduces prolonged therapy by allowing clients a greater range of motion without putting additional pressure on joints and re-injuring themselves.
 All-in-all, physicians, therapists and clients see aqua therapy as a win-win-win.

 Despite common misconceptions, aquatic therapy is not hydrotherapy, aqua aerobics, or swimming laps in the pool.
 It is a therapeutic, hands-on, and rigorous activity often conducted as warm water therapy, although some conditions necessitate cooler water conditions.
 The warm pool warms muscles, improves blood circulation, and increases range of motion and flexibility.